paultopia/ascii_punctuation/README.md

 **Installation and usage**: Install via ordinary Sublime Text package methods (save in your packages directory).
 Then `alt-a` will replace all the evil punctuation in the current buffer with non-evil punctuation.
 There's also an entry in the command palette and in the edit menu.

+This isn't in package control, but there's one with similar fuctionality in there called [Magicless Quotes](daryltucker/MagiclessQuotes).
+Mine is better though.  :-)   (But actually.
+Mine uses fast string replacement rather than slow regex, and replaces on command rather than automatically on save.)

 If you'd rather do this in the filesystem instead, see [cleanpunct](https://github.com/paultopia/cleanpunct), which is basically the same thing, but as a Python module instead of a ST package.

 I've only tested this under ST3, but it should work fine in ST2 too.
 I think.